reels

 Don’t use them.
 Period.

-Okay, the Screenwriter’s Bible says that sometimes the POV is used for story reasons, but it doesn’t give a example where the POV or another camera direction is indispensable for the script.
+Okay, the Screenwriter’s Bible says that sometimes the POV is used for story reasons, but it doesn’t make a single case for an instance where the POV or another camera direction is indispensable for the script.

-As they disturb the flow of reading, it’s better not to use them.
-It’s a creative challenge to make clear what’s going on without using POVs, CLOSE UPs and all the good things that directly control the camera.
+On the other hand it disturbs the flow of reading, so better don’t use them.
+Take it as a creative challenge for your writing to make clear what’s going on without using POVs, CLOSE UPs and all the good things that directly control the camera.

-Every single word of narrative should be ‘filmable’ and will end up on screen once the movie is made.
-So, in a way, visually written narrative ‘directs’ the director.
-The article ‘Write the shots’ describes nicely that can be done in a spec script.
+Keep in mind, that every single word you write has to be filmable and will end up on screen once the movie is made.
+So, you are directing the director anyway with every word of your script.
+Read the article ‘Write the shots’ to see how that should be done in a spec script.

-Another acceptablel way to suggest a point of view are secondary slugs.
+Another professional way to suggest a point of view are secondary slugs.